 How Malicious Actors Abuse Native Linux Tools in Attacks

 Through our honeypots and telemetry, we were able to observe instances in which malicious actors abused native Linux tools to launch attacks on Linux environments.
-In this blog entry, we discuss how these utilities were used and provide recommendations on how to minimize their impact.
+In this blog entry, we discuss how these utilities were used and provide recommendations on how to minimise their impact.

-Container adoption has become mainstream, with usage having risen across organizations globally.
+Container adoption has become mainstream, with usage having risen across organisations globally.
 Based on a survey from CNCF, 93% of respondents are currently using or planning to use containers in their production.
-Container orchestration projects like Kubernetes and other tools available in the cloud and across the internet has led to a wave of transformations in how organizations operate, from monolithic architectures to the creation of distributed systems consisting of microservices.
+Container orchestration projects like Kubernetes and other tools available in the cloud and across the internet has led to a wave of transformations in how organisations operate, from monolithic architectures to the creation of distributed systems consisting of microservices.

 However, these changes have also resulted in the expansion of the attack surface, particularly through security misconfigurations or vulnerabilities introduced in the deployments.
-Cloud security is further complicated by the fact that patch management can often be an enormous undertaking for organizations, which means that updates are not always implemented in a timely manner.
+Cloud security is further complicated by the fact that patch management can often be an enormous undertaking for organisations, which means that updates are not always implemented in a timely manner.

 When it comes to public-facing web applications, we have been observing critical vulnerabilities arising from a wide range of sources, ranging from vulnerable open-source libraries (Log4Shell and Spring4Shell) to frameworks (Apache Struts and Drupal), and even applications such as Atlassian Confluence, Oracle WebLogic Server, and Apache HTTP Server.
 Once proof-of-concepts (POCs) for vulnerabilities are disclosed, attackers can exploit them to perform malicious tasks from mining cryptocurrency to, at times, deploying ransomware.

 From the perspective of a defender, the ideal outcome would be to prevent the attacker from even gaining an initial foothold.
 However, this isn’t what always the case.
-If an attacker does manage to enter the system, it is the defender’s job to make it more difficult for attackers to successfully pull off their routines by using defense-in-depth strategies.
+If an attacker does manage to enter the system, it is the defender’s job to make it more difficult for attackers to successfully pull off their routines by using defence-in-depth strategies.